 Assaults with minor injuries can be a Class 1 or Class 2 Misdemeanor, depending on whether they were committed intentionally or recklessly.

-Call the DUI Defense Team for expert legal advice from our attorneys and let us put our resources to work for you.
+Call the DUI Defense Team for expert legal advice from our assault and battery attorneys and let us put our resources to work for you.